NCPP/ocgis/doc/install.rst

 Configuring the :class:`~ocgis.ShpCabinet`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Set the path to the folder containing the shapefile folders in :attr:`ocgis.env.SHP_DIR`.
+Set the path to the folder containing the shapefile folders in :attr:`ocgis.env.DIR_SHPCABINET`.

 Uninstalling OpenClimateGIS
 ---------------------------